omarkhaleddd/NewsWeb/README.md

 ## Project Overview

-The "newsWeb" project is designed to help you practice fundamental JavaScript skills by building a simple news application.
+The "newsWeb" project helped me practice fundamental JavaScript skills by building a simple news application.
 It demonstrates how to use Ajax (fetch API) to fetch data from the News API, store data locally using localStorage, manipulate the DOM to render news articles dynamically, and implement event listeners for user interactions.